-One of my favourite markets, indeed one of my favourite towns, in the region is Villefranche-de-Rouergue.
+One of my favourite markets, indeed one of my favourite towns, in the area is Villefranche-de-Rouergue.
 A sub-prefecture of Aveyron, it has great historical significance in the region.
-Like other towns in the region, despite its picturesque features, it is also a bit down at heel.
+Like other towns in France, despite its picturesque features, it is also a bit down at heel.
 Shops in the centre are closing down, victims of la crise and the trend for out-of-town superstores.
 Nonetheless, it hosts a thriving weekly market, especially in summer.
 I like to think it hasn’t changed much in 750 years.

 Villefranche is a bastide town, founded in 1252, although there was a settlement there before that.
 Alphonse de Poitiers granted the town the right to hold markets and fairs in 1256.
 He was brother to (Saint) Louis IX, king of France, and great-grandson of Henry II of England and Eleanor of Acquitaine.
 He married into the family of the Counts of Toulouse and thereby inherited their fiefs.

 Villefranche occupied an important position on the pilgrimage route to Saint-Jacques de Compostelle and on the road between Cahors and Rodez.
 The town consuls exploited this advantage and the markets were soon amongst the most significant in southern France.
 At the end of the 14th century, the markets attracted the presence of marchands from as far as Carcassonne and Le-Puy-en-Velay.

 During the 13th-14th centuries, Villefranche held three markets a week – on Monday, Thursday and Saturday – for foodstuffs of all kinds.
 Additionally, four fairs were established, each held at the gates of the town at different times of year.
 The fairs were a marketplace for livestock and agricultural implements.
 From the 14th century, standard weights and measures were strictly imposed on the markets and fairs.